Ingest from storage

 Authentication and authorization

 Each storage connection string indicates the authorization method to use for access to the storage.
-Depending on the authorization method, the principal may need to be granted permissions on the external storage to perform the ingestion.
+Depending on the authorization method, the principal might need to be granted permissions on the external storage to perform the ingestion.

 The following table lists the supported authentication methods and the permissions needed for ingesting data from external storage.